CodetheChangeFoundation/alp/README.md

 * clear volunteer data

 ## How it was made
-The project was built using React, Redux, and MaterialUI for the frontend, and Node.js for the backend, enabled by Azure Functions.
-The backend connects to an MSSQL database on Azure.
-Authentication for the administrators is done using Azure's Active Directory.
+This application was built using React, Redux, Material-UI, and Node.js.
+The application also uses Azure Functions, an MS SQL database, and Azure's Active Directory for authentication.

 ### Tech Stack
 - React